Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

 ### Backup Plan
 - create a working docker image and deploy alpa in the local container.
 Updating the docker image and using this working docker image to deploy the alpa in the kubernetes
-- check servers mentioned by the professor Jishen Zhao
+- check servers mentioned by the professor Jishen Zhao - wait for responses

 ## 3. Blog on Transformer and Batch Effects